SvenGDK/OrbisPro/Preview changes v0.1.1 - v0.2.0.md

   - Prevent animating to next App until last animation is done
   - Prevent also input to move to the next App until last animation is done
   - Those (minimal) delays should no more mess up the interface
+- Memory usage of OrbisPro will now be reduced when starting a game or application

 ## Other Changes
 - Keyboard input fixes